Proven-Paradox/shaper-system/Handbook.md

 You are not prepared to defend yourself from attacks properly.
 Attacks against you are made at Boon +4.
 Unless otherwise noted, you cease being Flat Footed upon first taking an action or being successfully struck by a damaging Ability.

 ### Prone
 Lying on the ground.
-Abilities used at Melee range against Prone targets have Boon +3, while any Abilities coming from beyond Short range are made at Bane -3.
+Offensive Abilities used at Melee range against Prone targets have Boon +3, while any Offense rolls against Prone targets coming from beyond Short range are made at Bane -3.
 (Abilities used at Short range are made normally.)
+A Prone combatant making an Offense roll against a target in Melee range does so with Bane -3.
 Moving a Square while Prone costs a Major Action.
 You may fall Prone or stand up as a Minor Action.

 ### Stagger
 Knocked silly.
 While Staggered, you lose your Minor action and have Bane -1.
 Unless a different duration is listed, Staggers only last one Round (or 10 seconds outside of Initiative).